Umarillo/Umarillo/README.md

 - 👋 Hi, I’m @Umarillo
 - 👀 I’m interested in ...
 I like write code not usaly code a effective and beautiful
 - 🌱 I’m currently learning ...
+I'm in my 3rd year now Faculy of Software Engenering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Telegram:@umarilloxon